If You Don’t Feel Like Dealing With Hardware, the Best Floor Mirrors Lean on Any Wall

 We all want an accent at home that is one of a kind, and this handsome option with variegated grains gives that exact feeling without the custom wait time.
 Here’s betting you’ll have this mirror forever, never tiring of its understated elegance and, of course, ability to add dimension.
 Weighing 70 pounds, it’s hefty and also handcrafted from solid (and sustainable!) acacia wood.

-Best Playful Beauty: Pottery Barn Naturalist Ball Full Length Mirror
+Best Bobbin: Pottery Barn Naturalist Ball Full-Length Mirror

 Height: 53.25 inches | Frame: MDF | Includes anti-tip hardware: Yes